Rue Morgue (magazine): Other media and events

-From 2007 to 2012, Rue Morgue broadcast a weekly online radio show called Rue Morgue Radio, made up of horror music, film reviews, and offbeat film clips.
+From 2004 to 2012, Rue Morgue broadcast a weekly online radio show called Rue Morgue Radio hosted by Tomb Dragomir, made up of horror music, film reviews, and offbeat film clips.
 It was released through the magazine's website and as a podcast.
 For a time, the magazine also had a sister show, the Rue Morgue Podcast, which was all interviews and commentary.

 The magazine's website hosted a Web forum called Rue Mortuary.
 When Rue Morgue decided to stop managing the forum, ownership shifted to Cinephobia and it was renamed The Mortuary.
 The new address became the-mortuary.com.

 In 2010, Rue Morgue released a free album of horror themed music for download entitled Hymns from the House of Horror.
 Another album, Hymns from the House of Horror II, followed in 2011.

 Rue Morgue has sponsored the Rue Morgue Festival of Fear in Toronto, and the Dark Carnival Expo in Hamilton, Ontario.

 Popular YouTube Channel HorrorBabble regularly collaborates with Rue Morgue Library for readings of little-known horror short stories & novellas.

 The magazine regularly hosts cultural events, including screenings of classic horror films (with their stars or creators in attendance) and horror-themed art shows.
 Rue Morgue has also hosted the premiers of mainstream horror films in Canada, including the Canadian release of Annabelle.

 In 2013, the company started an imprint called The Rue Morgue Library.

 The magazine's 19th anniversary was celebrated by the city of Montreal in 2016 with the redecoration of the Auberge Le Saint-Gabriel with horror-themed decor.